Skip to main content

 Hearing Dogs (opens in a new tab) National Charity exists to enhance the independence and wellbeing of deaf and severely hearing-impaired New Zealanders through the provision of specially-trained Hearing Dogs, to internationally recognised standards.

-K9 Medical Detention New Zealand
+K9 Medical Detection New Zealand

-K9 Medical Detection N.Z. mission is to improve the health of all kiwis by using genetically selected dogs working in a controlled clinical environment to assist in the early detection of cancer and other diseases.
+K9 Medical Detection NZ (opens in a new tab) mission is to improve the health of all kiwis by using genetically selected dogs working in a controlled clinical environment to assist in the early detection of cancer and other diseases.

 Mobility Assistance Dogs Trust